 This is the pay you receive after tax, National Insurance contributions and any other deductions (ie pension, student loan, childcare vouchers, deductions of earnings) are made.

-If you spend more money than you have in your account you will go over drawn.
-You can request an overdraft in the short term from your bank which can act like a buffer but you will be charged a fee if you use it.
+If you spend more money than you have in your account you will go overdrawn.
+You can request an overdraft in the short term from your bank which can act as a buffer but you will be charged a fee if you use it.